 Wipe the wound with an alcohol swab, and make sure it is clean.
 Pat it dry with 4×4 gauze, and use Silvasorb gel, and apply just enough to give it a shine.
 Not too much, because too much of a good thing is not better.
 Just a tiny amount is enough.

 If you choose the gauze method, you can use medical tape or hypafix tape to keep it on.
 I like hypafix.
-It is breathable, and moves with the skin, but it is gentle.
-It will stay in place without leaving any residue when it is removed.
-And being on a roll, you can cut the amount you need, no matter how large your dressing.
+It’s breathable, and moves with the skin, and gentle as well.
+It will also stay in place without leaving any residue when it is removed.
+Because it comes in a roll, you can cut the amount you need, no matter how large your dressing.

 For a small “Band-Aid” just make sure the gauze is completely covered with the hypafix.
 If you are dressing a large area, like a skinned knee, or road rash, cut four separate pieces of hypafix and attach them one at a time around the perimeter of the gauze.
 If you think the wound may still bleed a little, cover any open areas of the gauze with more tape.

 A wet to dry dressing is best used in a deeper wound that you are not able to have stitched, If you do not have the skills to stitch a wound I suggest you don’t, you could make the problem worse.